 |Collaboration and partnership||Carlton Neighbourhood Learning Centre, Brotherhood of St Laurence, City of Melbourne|

-- At the heart of the Community Learning Champions approach is the principle of the supported volunteer.
-It recognises that much of the knowledge and expertise needed to address local issues are found within communities themselves.
+At the heart of the Community Learning Champions (CLCs) approach was the principle of the supported volunteer.
+It recognised that much of the knowledge and expertise needed to address local issues are found within communities themselves.
+The CLC program far exceeded anticipated outcomes.
+It proved to be a very effective model to engage hard-to-reach and disengaged learners from CALD backgrounds.

-- The Community Learning Champions support their respective communities with entry points to education and training in an environment that is localised, small, easy to access, low on red tape, flexible and responsive.
+- The volunteer CLCs supported their respective communities with entry points to education and training in an environment that is localised, small, easy to access, low on red tape, flexible and responsive.

-- The project significantly increases the involvement of Culturally & Linguistically Diverse (CALD) communities in planning, designing and delivering courses and activities in their local settings that are tailored, relevant and build social networks.
+- It increased the involvement of Culturally & Linguistically Diverse (CALD) communities in planning, designing and delivering courses and activities in their local settings that are tailored, relevant and help to build social networks.